404GH0ST/fuwari/src/content/posts/htb/checker/index.md

 We could get the payload format from the same author of the PoC on this [Link](https://fluidattacks.com/advisories/imagination/).

 The format is `<img src='data:image/png;base64,[BASE64 HERE]'/>` and the parameter name should be `html`, so we need to modify the script to accomodate it.
-You need to the the `requestor.py` inside the `req_with_response` function before the try except block.
+You need to change the the `requestor.py` inside the `req_with_response` function before the try except block.

 ```py
 ...